litlighilit/f-g/README.md

-# f_g
+# f-g
-## to draw img of functions by inputing expressings  *.py
+## to draw img of functions by inputing expressings
-act in matplotlib
+* act in matplotlib's GUI
-mainly use matplotlib's widgets freely change color,linestyle and marker
+* mainly use matplotlib's widgets
+* freely change color,linestyle and marker